 So, it is not telling somebody they are wrong, it is not telling somebody you know the best way, it is sharing your observations and concerns, and asking for them to participate in thinking about it.

-That's much less challenging, then telling somebody that they have stupidly done something, and they never should do it again.
+That's much less challenging than telling somebody that they have stupidly done something, and they never should do it again.
 So, that's important.
-Self-management is really important because you want to be able to say these things calmly, in a thoughtful way, and an even way.
+Self-management is really important because you want to be able to say these things calmly, in a thoughtful way, and even way.
 You want to avoid that sound, which I am certain you know when somebody's voice is up in their throat and you know that they are having trouble swallowing.
 You don't want to be in that position.
 So, firmly grounding yourself, having both of your feet on the floor flat, having your hands on the desktop, having a couple of long exhalations before you speak, these are all things that calm the body, so the other person's body doesn't hear that you are frightened.
 That's remarkably helpful.
 If you are calm, they are much more likely to stay calm.
 And the other thing is to accept whatever they say as their true expression of what they think, and if you don't like it instead of reacting with anger or upset just say to yourself: “Oh, that's so interesting”.
 Because then you can stay neutral and process it much better.
 Think of it as running a whole bunch of experiments and seeing which ones work and continue doing more of that.